tomekstrzeszkowski/api-gateway/README.md

 Customized E2E encryption, the gateway encrypts the request body before sending the data.
 The external server decodes that data, add some extra text and encode it again.
-The gateway reads the response and decode it, therefore, so you should see the additional data added by external server.
+The gateway reads the response and decode it, therefore, you should see the additional data added by external server.
+Gateway use its own private key for decrypting data, and public pem imported from external server for encrypting data.
+Same thing is done for the external server, thanks to this private keys are never shared, only public.pem are exchanged.
 ```
 curl -X POST localhost:8080/e2e -d "param1=value1&param2=value2"
 ```